Resume

 Digital communication

 Digital communication skills are essential in today’s remote and hybrid work environments.
-Knowing your way around Zoom, Slack, Asana and Microsoft Teams ensures easy collaboration and interaction.
+Knowing your way around Zoom, Slack, Asana, and Microsoft Teams ensures easy collaboration and interaction.

 Nobody wants to be the person who accidentally sends a private message to the entire team.
-Including this skill on your resume shows your ability to keep up with the times, especially handy for remote workers, or in areas like customer support or social media.
+Including this skill on your resume shows your ability to keep up with the times, especially handy for remote workers, or in customer support or social media.

-Consider listing these skills on your resume to show your technical communication prowess:
+List these skills on your resume to show your technical communication prowess:

 • Online meeting etiquette